NathanMacDiarmid/ProductReviewsWebApp/README.md

 - Clone the repository to your machine and run the ProductReviewsWebAppApplication.java file
 - On any web browser, navigate to localhost:8080, allowing an offline developer view of the project

+## Run with Prometheus and Grafana monitoring

+Prometheus and Grafana can be used to query and visualize a variety of app metrics.
+In order to get them working complete the following steps:

+- Install docker on your machine (on debian you can use "apt install docker.io")
+- Give execution permission to setup.sh ("chmod +x setup.sh")
+- Run setup.sh ("./setup.sh")
+- Navigate to localhost:3000 for Grafana, localhost:9090 for Prometheus and localhost:8080 for the spring boot application!
+- To tear down after run teardown.sh ("./teardown.sh")

 ## Contribute

 - Once changes are made, re-run ProductReviewsWebAppApplication.java and refresh localhost:8080 on your web browser, the changes should appear